facebook

 As you can see, it’s a work in progress.

-What Are Real Side Effects of Stem Cells?
+What Are the Real Adverse Effects of Stem Cells?

 Possible side effects of the treatment include the following:

-All of them happen quite rarely in our experience.
+In our medical practice, we find that these occurrences are extremely rare.
 The majority of these symptoms last only a few hours following the injection.
 Pain relievers or rest after the surgery may help alleviate the discomfort.

 Hear from other patients and discover their personal experiences with our treatments.